RedisGears/RedisGears/docs/docs/Development.md

 Install the dependencies using `npm install`.

 Create a new file, `index.js` and import the gears-api module.
-This will enable code intellisense when adding the `registerFunction`:
+While this step is not strictly necessary, doing so will enable code intelligent code completion when adding the `registerFunction`:

 ```JavaScript
 #!js name=lib api_version=1.0